oipika/CPS-Limit-v1/README.md

 # CPS Limiter

-Spigot Plugin which limits the rate a minecraft player can interact with the world to prevent cheating like using an auto clicker.
+Spigot Plugin which limits the rate a minecraft player can interact with the world to lessen the advantage of cheats such as autoclickers.

 ## Installation